-What are the main problems encountered?
+- What are the main problems encountered?
 (Lower vaccine utilisation than anticipated due to delayed new vaccine introduction or lower coverage?
 Delay in shipments?
 Stock-outs?
 Excessive stocks?
 Problems with cold chain?
-Doses discarded because VVM changed colour or because of the expiry date? ...)

-For penta vaccine it looks that there is some error in the application.
-150,200 doses of this vaccine were delivered in country.

-What actions have you taken to improve the vaccine management, e.g. such as adjusting the plan for vaccine shipments? (in the country and with UNICEF Supply Division)
+Doses discarded because VVM changed colour or because of the expiry date? ...) - 1.In 2013 the country was supposed to buy a 58,000 doses of vaccinebut due to the fact that there was sufficient stock of Penta vaccine through December 31, 2012, it was decided topurchase 53,000 doses of the Penta instead of 58,000.
+Later GAVI requested fulfillingof country co-financing obligation completely, so it was decided to procure more5,000 doses of Penta vaccine.
+Funds for the purchase of the vaccines weretransferred in December of 2013 and the vaccine was delivered in 2014. - 2.
+Observed differences between the prices of vaccines in the GAVI decision letter and the prices of UNICEF's cost-estimation.
+For this reason, the country overpaid (more than US \$100,000) for the procurement of the Hib-Penta vaccine in 2013. - What actions have you taken to improve the vaccine management, e.g. such as adjusting the plan for vaccine shipments? (in the country and with UNICEF Supply Division)